We have all made resolutions. They come from a place of hope.

-A resolutions has to have power behind it to get you far.
-It does not.
+A resolution simply lacks the power behind it to get you far.

-Your personal purpose will make your yoga practice a powerful tool for change in your life.
-It gives you clarity and focus that is well beyond anything a resolution can give you.
+Your personal purpose gives you clarity and focus that is well beyond anything a resolution can give you.
+Itwill make your yoga practice a powerful tool for change in your life.

-At the core, your purpose gets past the fluff of a lofty aspiration.
-You have to ask yourself some deep questions, be honest with yourself and open to the answers you find.
+At the core, your purpose gets past the fluff of a lofty aspiration as it involves asking yourself some deep questions, being honest with yourself, and being open to the answers you find.

 What you want to discover is:

-When you decide to get focused and do the work to discover your purpose you begin to direct your life to your best self.
+When you decide to get focused and do the work to discover your purpose, you begin to direct your life towards becoming your best self.

 You have to pursue this task with honesty and wholeheartedness.
-And it gets easier to live as a yes and to give up what does not serve you.
+And it gets easier to live positively and to give up what does not serve you.

 Purpose and Intensions

-Once you begin the work of discovering your purpose is when you as well start setting intentions.
+Once you begin this work to discover your purpose, is when you also start setting intentions.

 Intentions are nothing more, and nothing less, than your person purpose in action.
 They are the practical and proactive manifestation of your person purpose(s).

-You days will be less and less typical.
-Setting intentions infuse them with passion, inspiration and hope.
+Your days will be less and less typical.
+Setting intentions infuse them with passion, inspiration, and hope.

-- keep you on track in the rough and bumpy times in life,
+- they keep you on track in the rough and bumpy times in life,

-- keep you moving in the right direction,
+- they keep you moving in the right direction,

-- and give insights on where to course correct.
+- and they give insights on where to course correct.

-Intentions though keep you focused on becoming your best self.
-Along the way they keep you moving forward in the right direction with passion.
+Intentions, however, keep you focused on becoming your best self.
+Along the way, they keep you moving forward in the right direction with passion.

 How to set strong intentions